ppetrovtv/pine_script_docs/source/Custom_OHLC_bars_and_candles.rst

 .. image:: images/Custom_ohlc_bars_and_candles_2.png

-The “Example 2” illustrates 'color' argument, which could be given constant values as red, lime, “#FF9090”, as well as expressions that calculate color ('palette' variable) in runtime.
+The "Example 2" illustrates 'color' argument, which could be given constant values as red, lime, "#FF9090", as well as expressions that calculate color ('palette' variable) in runtime.

 Function 'plotcandle' is similar to 'plotbar', it just plots candles